Epping, North Dakota: 2000 census

 There were 33 households, out of which 30.3% had children under the age of 18 living with them, 63.6% were married couples living together, 3.0% had a female householder with no husband present, and 30.3% were non-families.
 27.3% of all households were made up of individuals, and 12.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.39 and the average family size was 2.96.

 In the city, the population was spread out, with 22.8% under the age of 18, 6.3% from 18 to 24, 25.3% from 25 to 44, 34.2% from 45 to 64, and 11.4% who were 65 years of age or older.
 The median age was 43 years.
 For every 100 females, there were 102.6 males.
 For every 100 females age 18 and over, there were 103.3 males.

 The median income for a household in the city was $29,167, and the median income for a family was $33,125.
 Males had a median income of $28,542 versus $23,125 for females.
 The per capita income for the city was $14,167.
 There were 19.0% of families and 22.7% of the population living below the poverty line, including 38.1% of under eighteens and none of those over 64.

+Transportation

+Amtrak's Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Williston, 21 mi to the southwest.

 Education

 It is within the Nesson School District (Ray Public School).

+In 1977, the Epping High School boys' basketball team earned its first-ever trip to the Class B State Tournament, by defeating Watford City in the Region 7 championship game.
+It was Epping's third victory over Watford City that year; earlier, in a regular season game.
+Epping defeated Watford City for the first time in school history.

+At the State Tournament in Bismarck, the Eagles defeated Turtle Lake-Mercer and Wing, then lost to Hillsboro 56-52 in the Class B State championship game.
+At the time, Epping High had only 23 students, the smallest public high school in the state.
+Meanwhile, Hillsboro, with 210 students, was the largest Class B school in the state.
+Epping and its basketball team received nationwide publicity after the Eagles' success was reported by Paul Harvey on his popular syndicated radio program.